Zaloog/rye-tui/README.md

 trye
 ```

-On first execution a configuration file is created, after that you have to use it again to get into the tui view.
+On first execution a configuration file is created.
+Afterwards you can run `trye` again to get into the tui view.

+The configuration file contains a list of the paths of your rye-managed pojects.
+Also a project home directory is defined (default: `HOMEPATH`), which helps initializing new projects under a certain location.

+Rye-Tui is following the [XDG] basedir-spec.
+Therefore the configuration file is located under your OS specific `config_user_dir`.

 ![demo_image](https://raw.githubusercontent.com/Zaloog/rye-tui/main/images/image_rye_demo_preview.png)